 Recovering from codependency requires a lot of courage and dedication.
 Often, with this passion to heal, people set goals such as never being codependent again, loving themselves, or having healthy boundaries.
 These are all wonderful goals yet, as they are both large and vague, it can be hard to achieve these goals.

 In The Codependency Workbook, you are encouraged to consider your long-term goals but to break it down into smaller short-term goals.
-A short-term goal can be completed in less than a year.
-For example, if you want healthy boundaries, a short-term goal could be to take a course on boundaries to learn more about how to do this.
-You could set the goal to complete the course within two months.
-Next, you could set the goal to hold yourself accountable to communicate your boundaries with someone you know.
+You can complete a short-term goal in less than a year.
+For example, if you want healthy boundaries, you could set the short-term goal of identifying and setting one boundary with your partner.
+Then, your long-term goal could be to set authentic, healthy boundaries as needed.

 Codependency Recovery Tip #2: Challenge and Replace Your Negative Thoughts